UP NEXT:

 How Many Tournaments Are There and Who Can Register to Play?

-The 2024 PPA Tour calendar includes 26 tournaments in 16 different states.
-Each tournament is categorized as either a Slam (2000), Cup (1500), or Open (1000), with the numbers representing the total number of PPA Points awarded to the 1st-place winners in men’s and women’s pro singles, men’s and women’s pro doubles, and mixed pro doubles.
+The 2025-26 PPA Tour calendar includes 25+ tournaments at destinations all over the U.S., as well as a limited international series that takes the sport’s star athletes around the world.
+Each tournament is categorized as Worlds (3000), a Slam (2000), a Cup (1500), an Open (1000), or a Challenger (125-500) with the numbers representing the total number of PPA ranking points awarded to the 1st-place winners in men’s and women’s pro singles, men’s and women’s pro doubles, and mixed pro doubles.

-There are two professional brackets (also known as “draws”) played at each tournament: Qualifiers and Mains Draws.
+There are two professional brackets (also known as “draws”) played at each tournament: Qualifiers and Main Draws.
 Anyone can register to play in the Pro Qualifier Draw.
-The winners of the Pro Qualifier Draw will be seeded in the Main Draw.
+The winners of the Pro Qualifier Draw will be slotted into the Main Draw.

 Carvana PPA Tour - JW Marriott Desert Ridge Open - Ben Johns